GyuyeongKim/NetClone-public/README.md

 This approach is adapted from the [RackSched artifact](https://github.com/netx-repo/RackSched/blob/master/server_code/shinjuku/dp/core/worker.c) (lines 121-125).

-The divisor value controls runtime accuracy and **must be calibrated for your environment**:
+The divisor controls how many `nop` iterations correspond to one nanosecond of work, and **must be calibrated for your environment**:

 | Linux Kernel | Calibrated Value |
 |-------------|-----------------|